redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ### Adding the Form to the Blog Post

 Right above the display of existing comments on a blog post is probably where our form should go.
 So should we add it to the **BlogPostCell** along with the **CommentsCell** component?
-If wherever we display we'll also include the form to add a new one, that feels like it should just go into the **CommentsCell** component itself.
+If wherever we display a list of comments we'll also include the form to add a new one, that feels like it may as well just go into the **CommentsCell** component itself.
 Let's put it there:

 ```javascript{4,28}
 // web/components/CommentsCell/CommentsCell.js